BoumedineBillal/object-detection-yolo/README.md

-# Car Plate Detection Workshop
+# Object Detection YOLO

-Welcome to the Car Plate Detection Workshop!
+Welcome to the Object Detection YOLO Workshop!
 This repository contains a simplified implementation of object detection using the YOLO (You Only Look Once) algorithm.
 The goal is to provide an educational resource for understanding the fundamentals of YOLO-based object detection.

 ## Features